Last Updated on July 12, 2023 by bethrmartin

 Flagstone is a popular outdoor flooring option because it is as beautiful as it is easy to maintain, and layering it with gravel makes it feel more relaxed.

-Inlaying the natural stone in gravel can simplify the installation process, and the look is sure to be chic and casual.
-Flagstone is available in various colors and shapes so that you can adapt the design for your individual space.
+Inlaying natural stone in gravel can simplify the installation process, and the look is sure to be chic and casual.
+Flagstone is available in various colors and shapes, so you can adapt the design for your individual space.

 15. Wood Decking with Irregular Boards